 One thing that not a lot of people know about me is that I’m actually deaf in my left ear.
 When I was younger, doctors noticed that my hearing was declining in my left ear and it wasn’t improving.
 I don’t really remember when it all started but I just remember having to go get hearing tests every couple of months.
 For a while, I had a big bulky hearing aid.
 I hated that thing but I knew it helped me hear better so I didn’t complain too much.

-I remember the day when I was sitting in the same room that I was always placed in to get my ears checked.
+I remember the day when I was sitting in the same doctor’s room that I was always placed in to get my ears checked.
+It was right after getting my hearing test done.
 The doctor came in, sat down, and just sighed.
 Uh oh.
 Then he told me, “Amanda, you can take your hearing aid out.
-It’s not needed anymore.”
+You don’t need it anymore.”
 I happily took it out not fully understanding what he meant.
-I was like eight.
+I was around eight years old.
 I was just happy not to have to wear that thing anymore.
-Then I heard him explain to my mom that he could see from my hearing tests that my left ear was just completely deaf and the hearing aid wouldn’t help anymore.
+Then I heard him explain to my mom that he could see from my hearing tests that my left ear was completely deaf and the hearing aid wouldn’t help anymore.

 Being deaf in one ear might sound quite scary but it’s not that bad.
 There are days when I don’t even notice.
 Most of the time, I literally forget that my left ear isn’t processing sound.
 Then there are times when it does cause problems and lots of anxiety.
 Let me explain.

 I can’t really tell that I’m deaf in my left ear when I’m in a room with just a couple of people because sound travels.
 It’s not like I never hear anything on my left side.
 Somebody could sit to the left to me and as long as they’re not whispering, I can hear and understand them without a problem.
 The problem comes in when I’m in a loud and busy place.
 For example, stores.
 The reasoning is, if there’s chaos to the right side of me, that’s all I’m going to be able to hear.